LezWatch/wordcamp-US-2017/markdown.md

 March 3rd, 2016 - Lexa

 Note: A moment please for the death of Lexa on the 100.
 See...
-Lesbians had been dying all over, but never before had it happened while a show was simultaneously touting how in touch it was with the queer community, how much it cared, and how much it wanted us to be happy.
+Queer women on TV had been dying all over, but never before had it happened while a show was simultaneously touting how in touch it was with the queer community, how much it cared, and how much it wanted us to be happy.
 Yeah, the 100 baited their fans and paid an unexpected price.